Not sure if GBC Food Services is right for you?

 Potential Mitigations

-- If a franchisor is owned by a private equity firm, a business advisor can help you research the firm's history with other brands.
+- If a franchisor is owned by a private equity firm, a business advisor should help you research the firm's track record with other franchise brands.

 Non-Disclosure of Parent Company